Anantahatwar09/DSA-2-Project-/README.md

 # DSA-2-Project-
-he Routing project in C uses Dijkstra's algorithm to find the shortest path on a custom map, considering road factors.
+The Routing project in C uses Dijkstra's algorithm to find the shortest path on a custom map, considering road factors.

 # Mini Project: Routing